The correlation discrete variable representation revisited: Introduction

 Basis set B0 to B4 have already been used in Ref.\onlinecite{ElHoM2}.
 The new basis set B5 was obtained by increasing the number of all SPFs by about 15 percent compared to basis B4.
 This increases the total number of A-coefficients and CDVR grid points by a factor of about 1.5 compared to basis set B4.
 An even larger basis R was designed to provide reference wavefunctions of comparatively high accuracy.

-In Figs. 3 to 5, results obtained by MCTDH calculations using different non-hierarchical CDVR schemes are compared to the results of MCTDH calculations employing exact potential energy matrix elements (i.e., MCTDH calculation using a SOP representation of the entire Hamiltonian).
+In Figs. 4 to 6, results obtained by multi-layer MCTDH calculations using different non-hierarchical CDVR schemes are compared to the results of MCTDH calculations employing exact potential energy matrix elements (i.e., MCTDH calculations using a SOP representation of the entire Hamiltonian).
 In each figure, the results of MCTDH calculations using the SOP representation are shown in panel (a) and the results computed in with original non-hierarchical CDVR taken from Refs.\onlinecite{ElHoM2} are displayed in panel (b).
 Panel (c) shows results obtained with revised non-hierarchical CDVR approach introduced in the present work.
 Results using the revised non-hierarchical CDVR approach and the quadrature optimized SPFs described in Sect.\ref{sec5} are displayed in panel (d).
-In the calculations with the quadrature optimized SPFs, a threeshold value of $\epsilon_{unocc}=10^{-8}$ has been used.
+In the calculations with the quadrature optimized SPFs, the threeshold value $\epsilon_{unocc}$ was taken equal to the general accuracy parameter $\epsilon$ used in the integration of the SPF equations of motion and the regularisation of the single-particle density matrices: $\epsilon_{unocc}=\epsilon=10^{-8}$.

-In Fig.3, the accuracy of MCTDH wavefunctions computed using different schemes and SPF basis set sizes is compared.
+In Fig.4, the accuracy of multi-layer MCTDH wavefunctions computed using different schemes and SPF basis set sizes is compared.
 The real part of the overlap of a MCTDH wavefunction and the reference wavefunction computed employing the reference basis R and the SOP representation of the Hamiltonian are shown.
 Since \mbox{$\|\psi - \psi_{R,SOP}\| ^2$}$=$\mbox{$2[1-Re(<\psi_{R,SOP}|\psi>)]$}, the real of part of the overlap directly measures the accuracy the propagated MCTDH wavefunction.

 As already discussed in the previous work on the original non-hierarchical CDVR, the relative accuracy achieved with the SOP and CDVR approaches vary strongly depending on the size of the SPF basis.
 For the small B0 basis, the differences between the SOP and any of the CDVR results are minor.
 Here the additional error introduced by the CDVR quadrature is small compared to the error in the wavefunction representation resulting for the small SPF basis.
 Considering larger SPF bases, the relative importance of the CDVR quadrature errors rises quickly with increasing basis set size.
 This difference can be attributed to the change in the nature of the underlying dynamical processes.
 Initially, the wavepacket moves on the upper adiabatic PES.
 It shows a compact form and the CDVR approach can easily achieve an accurate quadrature.
 After 10 and 20~fs, the wavepacket passes from the upper to the lower adiabatic PES and starts fragmenting.
 Achieving an accurate quadrature for the increasingly delocalized and fragmented wavepacket is extremely demanding.
 Consequently, increasingly large differences between the SOP and CDVR results appear for SPF bases that cover the complex structure developing in the wavefunction in course of time.